 Platforms: Windows only for desktop applications (Universal for Web-hosted)

-Obviously, there is a lot of overlap between the comparable applications.
-Although AutoCAD is the industry giant, not everyone can justify the immense budget required to keep AutoCAD with the new named user licensing format.
+There is much overlap between the comparable applications.
+Although AutoCAD is the industry giant, not everyone can justify the massive budget required to keep AutoCAD with the new named user licensing format.

 There are some solid contenders out there that offer similar features and workflows, and they are all worth a look.
 You can see that most premium options are migrating to a subscription-based model like AutoCAD.
-So, you need to make special consideration of the licensing cost vs the features that your team needs.
+So, you need to consider the licensing cost and the features that your team needs.

 Which CAD software solution do you think suits you best?